IvanAleksandrov94/Reorderable_GridView/README.md

 I cleaned it up and left only drag & drop for simplicity Gridiew in flutter

+Settings and design are similar to the basic GridView

 ## Look gif example ;)